rwhomeaudio/FreqRespGraph/README.md

 ![SennheiserHD650](./examples/SennheiserHD650.JPG)

 # Tips
-1. Often the lenged on the right side doesn't fit in the plot.
+1. Often the legend on the right side doesn't fit in the plot.
 You can just disable it using `--nolegend` or adjust the size by using the "right" slider in "Configure subplots" menu.
 2. Complex wildcard file patterns could be used.
 It is implemented using [glob](https://docs.python.org/3/library/glob.html).
-E.g. soimething like `--files AutoEq\measurements\*\*\*\Sennheiser*.csv` can be used.
+E.g. something like `--files AutoEq\measurements\*\*\*\Sennheiser*.csv` can be used.